nv-nguyen/template-pose/README.md

 </details>

- ##  Reproduce quantitative results (all testing objects are unseen during training) :heavy_check_mark:
+ ##  Reproduce quantitative results

+Please note that all testing objects are unseen during training!

 <details><summary>Click to expand</summary>